vuejs/vue-cli/docs/guide/mode-and-env.md

 An env file for a specific mode (e.g. `.env.production`) will take higher priority than a generic one (e.g. `.env`).

 In addition, environment variables that already exist when Vue CLI is executed have the highest priority and will not be overwritten by `.env` files.

+`.env` files are loaded at the start of `vue-cli-service`.
+Restart the service after making changes.
 :::

 ### Example: Staging Mode